xKarinSan/video-notes/readme.md

-# 🎥 Video Notes Agent
+# 🎥 VNotes

-**Automatically extract and summarize YouTube videos** using a Python-based agent powered by OpenAI's SDK.
+**Watch.
+Snap.
+Replay.
+Learn.** using a Python-based agent powered by OpenAI's SDK.
 Perfect for learners, developers, and anyone who wants to **save time while learning from videos**.

 ---